chama-x/ISP-SpeedKarma/README.md

 - Insights: live confidence and improvement when available.
 - Speedtest: fires a multi‑stream test; progress shows in the tile.
 - Disguise: optional — mimics speedtest‑style traffic.
-- Tray: left‑click for the popover, “Advanced…” for detailed controls.
+- Tray: left‑click for the popover; native menu is minimal (Enable/Disable, Run Speedtest, Quit).
+- Popover: Tesla/SpaceX‑inspired panel with a Mode selector (Auto/Enabled/Disabled).

 ## Attitude and respect